ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/started/installation/NCI-Developer.md

 ### 3. Usage.
 Run
-`edit` in the command line to setup the environment.
+`pyearthtools` in the command line to setup the environment.

 Then `python`